ezcn/Capsicum-genomics/README.md

 ### Genomic diversity of the *Capsicum* genus at 746k variable sites.
-We discovered 746k variable sites by sequencing 1.8% of the genome in a collection of 373 accessions belonging to 11 *Capsicum* species from 51 countries.

 The majority of variants is single nucleotide polymorphisms (SNP), followed multi-nucleotide polymorphisms (MNP) and insertions/deletion (INDEL).
 A very small fraction of variants is complex combinations of SNP, MNP, and INDEL.
 QUAL>10 refers to Phred-scaled quality scores.

 ![map](img/varianttype2.png)